 Given the inherent advantages in per-user KPIs, why is it uncommon to make decisions using KPIs normalized by unique (a.k.a distinct) users?
 Well, it turns out that counting distinct users at scale is a much harder task than it looks.

-Enterprise grade optimization often involves a stream of millions of events with repeating user IDs.
-Thus, maintaining a data structure which allows counting each observed user ID only once requires enormous amounts of memory, particularly when a user is running multiple tests and tracking multiple unique counters for each.
+Enterprise-grade optimization often involves a stream of millions of events with repeating user IDs.
+Thus, maintaining a data structure that allows counting each observed user ID only once requires enormous amounts of memory, particularly when a user is running multiple tests and tracking multiple unique counters for each.
 Various algorithms have been offered which, given limited memory and a stream of recurring numbers, supply an approximate distinct count of those items.
 The crown jewel is the groundbreaking HyperLogLog algorithm, which is continually improved upon by multiple players in the analytics and big data fields.
 It is offered by Apache Spark, supported in Redis, and underlies many of the other hot technologies we’re hearing about today.

 However, HyperLogLog has one glaring problem which prohibits its reliable use for A/B testing.
 The algorithm guarantees what the standard error will be given the amount of memory allocated to it.
 For example, the Redis implementation uses 12kb per HyperLogLog counter giving 0.81% standard error.
 That sounds great!
 But what does it actually mean?

 Well, it means that if you simulate one million tests using HyperLogLog for counting and calculate the relative standard deviation of the approximate counts vs. reality, the standard deviation would be ever-so-close to 0.81%.
 However, HyperLogLog does not make any guarantees on the maximum approximation error for a single given counter – it might be +0.01%, it might be -1.5%, it might be +4%! .For analytics, this is generally fine.
-However, when making decisions on which A/B test variation is better based on 2% difference in performance, you need to know that this is not due to HyperLogLog “misbehaving”.
+However, when making decisions on which A/B test variation is better based on a 2% difference in performance, you need to know that this is not due to HyperLogLog “misbehaving”.